-The Design Technology curriculum is based around Resistant Materials and Food Technology.
-Pupils study both subjects delivered in specialist rooms with specialist teachers.
+The Design Technology curriculum is based around Resistant Materials.
 We focus on providing pupils with the skills and knowledge to work safely, demonstrate vocational skills, design creatively and produce quality products that are unique to them.

-We take pride in the opportunities that our subjects offer and feel that they provide a valuable learning experience that will equip them well for the future.
+We take pride in the opportunities that our subject offers and feel that it provides a valuable learning experience that will equip them well for the future.
 The skills that we teach are relevant to the world around us and could lead to studying vocational courses at college or employment.
 We provide pupils with the skills and knowledge to support them to become self-sufficient and able to become independent adults of the future.

 We aim to provide an enjoyable, creative and stimulating learning experience, where our pupils combine practical and design skills with knowledge based learning.
 We aim to create confident pupils who are able to become independent learners and successful individuals.